 “I’m good*, just really busy”

-*insert whatever similar line you like to say
+*insert whatever similar line you say as a reflex when someone asks.

 I’m almost certain you’ve said it before, and I know I have.
 What do we really mean by “busy”?

-We’re going to dive into that word a little, what it has to do with mindful social media consumption, and how to get started changing your social media habits for the better.
+We’re going to dive into that world a little, what it has to do with mindful social media consumption, and how to get started changing your social media habits for the better.

-If you’re anything like me, sometimes you prefer a little bit more detail in a form that can be read and used as a resource.
+If you’re anything like me, sometimes you prefer a little bit more detail in a form that can be read, bookmarked, and used as a resource with actionable steps.
 So here we are.

-If you know anything about the brand that I’ve created, you know that I’ve put a lot of love and energy into learning about the benefits of a strong visual brand and social media presence for my business and putting it into practice, which has re-kindled my love of photography.
+If you know anything about the business that I’ve created, you know that I’ve put a lot of love and energy into learning about the benefits of a strong visual brand and social media presence for my business and putting it into practice, which serendipitously re-ignited my love for photography.

 If I had no boundaries in place surrounding social media, this would be pretty bananas.